 Course FAQs

-If you have recently experienced or supported someone who has experienced discrimination or harassment and are interested in an alternative course, contact civilrightsed@uw.edu.
-You do not need to share personal details when you send an email inquiring about the alternative course option.
+If you have recently experienced or supported someone who has experienced discrimination or harassment and are concerned this course could be emotionally challenging to complete at this time, you can request an alternative version of the course with adjusted content by contacting civilrightsed@uw.edu.
+You do not need to share personal details when you send an email to inquire about the alternative course option.

 Most of the course is the same for all employees, ensuring a shared understanding of UW’s civil rights policies and resources.
 At specific points in the course, employees will have the option to select role-specific scenarios that reflect their work context (for example, staff, faculty, clinical healthcare, or graduate student employees).